EY500/SpeakBot/README.md

 # Config

+You need to  use 'Microsoft Edge' and an extension to export the cookie file when the bing chat ai is opened in the browser.
+Copy the contents and Save that file as 'bing_cookie.json'.

-If you installed VB audio virtual cable, choose 'VB virtual cable audio input' as the playback device in program when prompted in the start
+If you installed VB audio virtual cable, choose 'VB virtual cable audio input' as the playback device in program when prompted in the start.